Richard Winfred Anane

 Richard Winfred Anane (born March 12, 1954) is a physician and former Ghanaian politician who served as Minister for Roads and Highways, Minister for Health, and Member of Parliament for Nhyiaeso serving from 1997 to 2017.

 Early life and education

-Anane was born on 12 March 1954.
+Anane was born on 12 March, 1954.
 He hails from Santasi in the Ashanti Region.
-He received his high school education in Asanteman Senior High School.
+He received his high school education at Asanteman Senior High School.
 In 1983, Anane received an MB CHB from Kwame Nkrumah University of Science and Technology (KNUST) in Kumasi.

 Career

-Anane was the doctor of Hebron Clinic, Bantama before he became a Member of Parliament in 1997.
+Anane was a doctor at Hebron Clinic, Bantama, before he became a Member of Parliament in 1997.

 Political career

 Anane is a member of the New Patriotic Party.
 He contested in the 2012 Ghanaian general elections on the ticket of the New Patriotic Party and won.
 He obtained 36,067 votes out of the 47, 535 valid votes cast, representing 75.9% of the total votes cast in the 2012 election, exemplifying his popularity in his constituency.
 Anane served in multiple cabinet-level positions under John Agyekum Kufuor, being Minister for Health and Minister for Roads and Highways respectively from 2001 to 2006.